While Switcher Studio has a robust set of features, the core components to creating a video are:

 For more information and step-by-step tutorials, check out these sections of our Help Center:

-Assets are images, text graphics, and pre-recorded videos that can be used during your production.
+Assets are images, text graphics, pre-recorded videos, and audio files that can be used during your production.
 You can import assets into the Switcher Studio app from a variety of sources (e.g. Photos app, Dropbox, etc.), and you can create new assets using the built-in templates.
+You can also use Switcher Cloud to easily store and import asset.

 There is no limit to the number of assets you can import or create in the Switcher Studio app.
 They can range from full-screen assets to transparent overlays that appear on top of whatever else is on the screen.
 Common overlays include logos, titles, and social media handles.